Jean Giraud: Style

-Vision and style: In the documentary MetaMoebius (2010) he claims his different styles may stem from his short-sightedness.
+In the documentary MetaMoebius (2010), Giraud claims his different styles may stem from his short-sightedness.
 When drawing without glasses he is more attuned to fine details but disconnected from the external world, but when drawing with glasses on he does not get into details but is more aware of the big picture.
 He often starts with glasses on to have a global perspective then later continues without glasses.

 Death

-Giraud died in Montrouge, on 10 March 2012, aged 73, after a long battle with cancer..
-The immediate cause of death was pulmonary embolism caused by a lymphoma.
+Giraud died in Montrouge, on 10 March 2012, aged 73, after a long battle with cancer.
+His death was expedited by a lymphoma-induced pulmonary embolism.
 Fellow comic artist François Boucq (incidentally, the artist pegged by Giraud in person for the artwork of the canceled Blueberry 1900 project) stated that Mœbius was a "master of realist drawing with a real talent for humour, which he was still demonstrating with the nurses when I saw him in his hospital bed a fortnight ago".
 Giraud was buried on 15 March, in the Montparnasse Cemetery, after the funeral services, held in the Saint Clotilde Basilica.
 Many friends and representatives from the Franco-Belgian comic world and beyond attended the services, mirroring Giraud's entire career in the industry.
 The French government was represented by its Minister of Culture, Frédéric Mitterrand, nephew of the former President of France François Mitterrand, who had personally awarded Giraud with his first civilian knighthood twenty-seven years earlier.
 Giraud left his estate to his second wife Isabelle and his four children.